josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 </CalloutPlusQuote>

-And broadly, that group can be defined as either those with the requisite class privileges to think of themselves as safe—or at least, those who _see themselves_ as belonging to that class.
+To see yourself as the passenger in the self-driving car, and not as the pedestrian it might run over.

-The ones who see themselves riding in the self-driving car, and not as the pedestrian it might run over.
+I don't know how you see yourself that way without a great deal of class privilege.

 The rest of us?